What are the best car insurance comparison sites?

 Best comparison site for drivers over 50

-With all insurers keen to offer quotes to experienced drivers with a lot of years of No Claims under their belt, it's perhaps no surprise that all but one of the comparison sites offered exactly the same price for our 'over 50's' driver.
+With all insurers keen to offer quotes to experienced drivers with a lot of years of No Claims under their belt, it's perhaps no surprise that all of the comparison websites offer similar quotes for over 50s car insurance.

-With nothing to choose in terms of price, drivers over 50 may want to look at some of the other factors when deciding which comparison site to use e.g. customer reviews, range of policies available etc.
+With very little difference between most of the policies on offer, those looking to take out car insurance for over 50s may want to look at some of the other factors when deciding which site to use to compare car inurance quotes, e.g. customer reviews, range of policies available, etc.

 Best comparison site for 'typical' drivers

-Interestingly, the biggest spread of cheapest quotes was for our 'typical' driver - one who has been driving for a reasonable amount of time, with a decent amount of No Claims etc.
+Interestingly, the biggest spread of the cheapest car insurance quotes was for our 'typical' driver - one who has been driving for a reasonable amount of time, with proof of No Claims.

 How to get cheap car insurance